Ashampoo/xmpcore/README.md

 val newXmp = XMPMetaFactory.serializeToString(xmpMeta, xmpSerializeOptions)
 ```

-You find more samples in the unit tests.
+See the unit tests `ReadXmpTest` and `WriteXmpTest` how to read and manipulate data.

 ### Migration hint